chhib/observable-sheep/README.md

 Small server used to retrieve Patreon pledges to visualize using Observable.

-Authentication is done by providing a key, which if correct allows that IP access to the endpoint for 30 minutes.
+Authentication is done by providing a key, which if correct sets a cookie that's valid for 30 minutes.

 ```
 heroku create mybackend